-- † [10: Exodus 20.8-11] The Hebrew term [ハユヅ] or "Sabbath" refers to a day of rest.
-We have seen that God ceased his creative work and rested on the seventh day, and that God commanded Israel to imitate him as his image bearers, to follow his example, by setting this day apart for rest. - Let's return to the commandment God gave to Israel in Exodus 20.8-11 ESV [p.61]: Remember the Sabbath day, to keep it holy.
-Six days you shall labor, and do all your work, but the seventh day is a Sabbath to the LORD your God.
-On it you shall not do any work, you, or your son, or your daughter, your male servant, or your female servant, or your livestock, or the sojourner [visitor] who is within your gates [i.e., nobody is to work!].
-For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested on the seventh day.
-Therefore the LORD blessed the Sabbath day and made it holy.
+† [10: Exodus 20.8-11] The Hebrew term [រាង្គឃ្វី] or "Sabbath" refers to a day of rest.
+We have seen that God ceased his creative work and rested on the seventh day, and that God commanded Israel to imitate him as his image bearers, to follow his example, by setting this day apart for rest.

-- Later [Exodus 23.12], God elaborated that this rest was necessary so everyone could get refreshed.
+- Let's return to the commandment God gave to Israel in Exodus 20.8-11 NIV: "Remember the Sabbath day by keeping it holy.
+Six days you shall labor and do all your work, but the seventh day is a sabbath to the LORD your God.
+On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns [i.e., nobody is to work!].
+For in six days the LORD made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
+Therefore the LORD blessed the Sabbath day and made it holy." - Later [Exodus 23.12], God elaborated that this Sabbath was necessary so everyone could rest enough to recover.
 Apparently, the way God made us, we need periodic times of rest, not only sleep at night, but also a weekly day off.
-God designed us to rest, as he rested. - Economic theory and studies prove that your productivity will decline the longer you work without rest.
+God designed us to rest, as he rested. - Economic studies prove that your productivity will decline the longer you work without rest.
 That's why some companies actually insist that you take a coffee break, an hour for lunch, the weekend, and regular vacation time.
 It's actually good for the company in the long-run that you periodically take time off to rest and get refreshed!

-[11: Exodus 34] With that in mind, here is something upon which many of us should reflect: Turn to Exodus 34.21 ESV [p.74].
-God said "Six days you shall work, but on the seventh day you shall rest.
-In plowing time and in harvest you shall rest."
+[11: Exodus 34] With that in mind, here is something upon which many of us should reflect: Exodus 34.21 NIV: [God said] "Six days you shall labor, but on the seventh day you shall rest; even during the plowing season and harvest you must rest."

 - People were to rest one out of every seven days, even when there was important work to do!
 Instead of relying on ourselves to accomplish earthly goals, we should trust God for those, and make it our priority to fulfill our worship obligations.
-The Sabbath is a reminder that God is in charge of us, that we need to depend on his provision and submit by doing things his way. - Even if you never skip church to go to work, how many of us feel we can never take a full day off, how many of us neglect to get rest and refreshment every week because we tend to neglect our health so as to keep everyone else happy?
+The Sabbath is a reminder that God is in charge of us, that we need to depend on his provision and submit by doing things his way. - Even if you never skip church to go to work, how many of us feel we can never take a full day off, how many of us neglect to rest and recover every week because we tend to neglect our health so as to keep everyone else happy?
 God wants us to get the rest we need. - Our third main point is God created the Sabbath to provide rest and remind people of their dependence on him.